- Who is Eligible?

 - Four hours of theater classes are a requirement for all groups who do not have adjunct status or are not with an Oregon public school.
 For details contact the Shakespeare Studies Visiting Group Office at firstname.lastname@example.org or 541-552-6333

-- Each hall is "locked down" at night, but guests have exterior door access
+- Each hall is locked, but guests have exterior door access (Only adult guests in some buildings)

 - A staff member is available 24 hours a day, 7 days a week, to assist your group